argoproj/argo-workflows/manifests/base/crds/simple/README.md

 # Simple CRDs

-These CRDS have simplified schema validation.
+These CRDs have simplified schema validation.